 The result of their investigation:

-Underdiagnosed sleep apnoea naturally has particularly serious consequences for professional drivers - for example of trucks, buses, cars and trains.
-These drivers spend several hours a day concentrated at the wheel.
+The underdiagnosed sleep apnea naturally has particularly serious consequences for professional drivers - for example of trucks, buses, cars and trains.
+These drivers sit concentrated at the wheel for several hours a day.

-In addition, cab, truck and bus drivers are particularly likely to be overweight, partly due to their sedentary work.
-This means that obstructive sleep apnea (OSA) is more common in them than in the rest of the population.
-Nevertheless, there is no screening for sleep apnoea - until now possibly because there is no widespread opportunity for screening.
+In addition: Taxi, truck and bus drivers are particularly often overweight – also because of their sedentary work.
+This means that obstructive sleep apnea (OSA) is more common among them than in the rest of the population.
+However, there is no screening for sleep apnea - until now, possibly because there is no wide range of screening options.

 The result is displayed directly in the app and is not transmitted to any other location.
 Snorefox therefore offers the option, first make an assessment for yourself to receive.